TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/3-implement-individual-database-queries.rst

     (for example with ``$GLOBALS['TYPO3_DB']->exec_SELECTgetRows([...])``).
 You have to handle the creation and maintenance of the objects by yourself.

-    The method ``statement()`` is not part of the Neos Flow API.
-If you want to port your extension later to Neos Flow you have to assign these calls manually.
-The same also applies when using the TYPO3 4.x API.
+    The method :php:`statement()` is not part of the Neos Flow API.
+If you want to port your extension later to Neos Flow you have to account for these calls manually.
+The same is true for TYPO3 API version 4.x.

 The method ``execute()`` per default returns a ready built object and the related objects
 - the complete *Aggregate*.
 In some cases, though, it is convenient to preserve the "raw data" of the objects,